thealjey/webcompiler/README.md

 It is very smart at understanding your program code, however you should not rely on it being smart enough to just understand your external dependencies too.

-It can do that, the problem is that a typical NodeJS project can contain hundreds NPM modules, with thousands of JavaScript files.
+It can do that, the problem is that a typical NodeJS project can contain hundreds of NPM modules, with thousands of JavaScript files.

 It is a very complicated task, even for a tool that smart, to parse all of them and stay performant enough to not only